Highlights for cortisone

 - Cortisone oral tablet is used to treat a variety of conditions.
 These can include adrenocortical insufficiency, arthritis, allergies, and ulcerative colitis.
 It’s also used to treat anemia, lupus, and skin conditions, including severe psoriasis.

 - Chickenpox and measles warning: This drug can weaken your body’s ability to fight infections.
-Stay away from people who have chickenpox or measles, especially if you haven’t been vaccinated or haven’t had these diseases before.
-Call your doctor right away if you have contact with someone who is infected while you’re taking this drug.
+Try to stay away from people who have chickenpox or measles, especially if you haven’t been vaccinated or haven’t had these diseases before.
+Call your doctor right away if you have contact with anyone who has these diseases while you’re taking this drug.

 - Infections warning: You shouldn’t take this drug if you have an infection.
 These include fungal, bacterial, or viral infections.
 Cortisone can weaken your body’s response to infections.
 This means that your infection may be severe or even fatal (cause death).
 This drug can also cover up symptoms of infection.
 If you have any signs of infection, call your doctor right away.